 No matter what age your child is, there are many opportunities to help at school, whether it’s in the classroom, library, computer lab or on the playground.
 Parents who spend their days at work or tending younger children can help in the evenings by making phone calls, drafting newsletters or writing letters on behalf of the school.

 You can join the school’s parent-teacher association or organization (PTA or PTO) or volunteer to assist an individual teacher.
 PTAs have evolved beyond bake sales and other fundraisers.
 Today’s parents are using their professional skills to bring substantive improvements to schools, such as upgrading computer labs, landscaping school grounds and introducing academic enrichment programs.

-9. Help your school improve.
 Once you know where your school stands, you can play a part in helping all children succeed.
-Parents around the U.S. are having a direct impact on school success by organizing after-school tutoring programs, bringing in speakers for parent education programs, starting academic enrichment workshops and introducing other school improvement projects.
+Parents around the United States are having a direct impact on school success by organizing after-school tutoring programs, bringing in speakers for parent education programs, starting academic enrichment workshops and introducing other school improvement projects.

 To get inspired, you can read about other parents who have made changes at their schools.

 When budget cuts are threatened and valuable programs may be cut, you can help your school by writing to your local and state legislators.